Food Tour Questions.

 Is there parking nearby?
 Yes.
 There is easy parking at or near our meeting spot.
 Parking details are provided with your ticket confirmation.

-How much waling is there?
+How much walking is there?
 Are we on our feet a lot without sitting down?
-On the Santa Cruz tour we are walking or standing for most of the time.
+On the Santa Cruz tour we are walking or standing most of the time.
 We have three sit-down locations for a total of 45 sit-down minutes.
 In Capitola we have four sit-down locations for a total of 85 sit-down minutes.

 Can children take the tour?
 All children are unique and unrepeatable.
 Parents will know best whether their children should take a tour.
 Tours are 3.5 hours long and involve walking, standing and listening.
 Parents should decide on a case-by-case basis whether our tours are appropriate for their child.